 Windows Essentials was excellent in 2012, but its component programs have been superseded by far superior free alternatives.
 It’s time to move on, and this is the free software to help you do it.

 - Using an older version of Windows?
-Here's what Windows 10 has in store
+Here's why you should upgrade to Windows 10

 1. Replace Mail with Mozilla Thunderbird